Bias and Excess Variance in Election Polling: A Not-So-Hidden Markov Model: Conclusion

 \section{Conclusion}

-Pollsters have tried to adapt to the failures in past elections by changing sampling methodologies and weighting schemes, and certainly future forecasting models will pay more attention to accounting for uncertainty and error in polling data \citep{skelley2020change}.
-How one actually measures that uncertainty and error, especially as inputs to a forecast or campaign-related decisions, is an important initial undertaking.
+Pollsters have tried to adapt to the failures in past elections by changing sampling methodologies and weighting schemes, and certainly future forecasting models will pay more attention to uncertainty and error in polling data \citep{skelley2020change}.
+How one actually measures that uncertainty and error, especially for use as inputs to forecasts or campaign-related decisions, is an important initial undertaking.
 Use of simple models is appealing, and assuming constant or linear changes in preferences is in many cases a valid approach.
 However, over reliance on those models is cautioned against when violations of the model assumptions are not reflected in increased parameter uncertainty and the model conclusions vary based on subjective analyst decisions.
 The use of the more complex random walk framework allows our model to adapt to those simple assumptions only when they are justified in the data, and, when those assumptions do not hold, our model does not mislabels changes in preferences as polling error.

-Our model better captures turbulent election cycles, has easily interpretable results, and most importantly measures polling errors in a way that is robust to subjective inclusion decisions about how many polls to include.
+Our model better captures turbulent election cycles, has easily interpretable results, and measures polling errors in a way that is robust to subjective inclusion decisions about how many polls to include.
 When voter preferences are changing or late-breaking news stories alter election dynamics, our model is flexible enough to separate polling error from shifting preferences.
+Simple models will attribute these changes to directional error or excess variance, reflected in the Linear Models estimates that are 10\% and 25\% more extreme than our model's estimates.
 This flexibility is further reflected in the much lower variability of estimates when changing how many polls are included.
 Other methods, with stronger assumptions about how preferences evolve, have marked shifts in estimated bias when more data are included.
 Moreover, with a single parameter to estimate bias, the results of our model are directly interpretable and do not vary with the actual election result, which eases the use of the model's conclusions in election forecasting and other decision-making contexts where elections results are not yet known.